-Here is how to avoid probate.
+Avoid Probate?
+It is possible.
 When your bank account is owned by your trust, i.e., it is in the name of your trust, and you die, did the owner of the account die?
 No, you, the trustee, the manager of the account died.
 The trust, that is the owner of the account, did not die.
 Will the account be probated?
 No!
 The owner isn’t dead.
 Just the manager is dead.
 When the president, the manager, of IBM dies, does IBM have to probate all of its assets?
 No, the stockholders get together and elect a new president.
-That’s the way to avoid probate.

-When you open the account at the bank in the name of your trust, the bank lets you open the account, recognizes your trust and agrees to recognize the trustees named in your trust.
+When you opened the account at the bank in the name of your trust, the bank, by letting you open the account, recognized your trust and agreed to recognize the trustees named in your trust.
 Of course the trust document has a section in it that appoints a new trustee, the “successor trustee,” to act when you are dead.
-There is no probate.
-In your trust trust you specify who you want as your successor trustee.
-It can be your wife, husband, mother, daughter, friend, etc. If you choose Uncle Harry, then designate him as the “successor trustee.”
+All you do is write down a statement in the trust that says that you want your wife or husband to be the sole trustee when you die and that you want Uncle Harry to be the successor trustee when both you and your spouse are dead.
+You will designate Uncle Harry as the successor trustee by simply writing his name into the trust as the “successor trustee.”

-OK, let’s say you are married and both you and your spouse die in an automobile accident today.
+OK, let’s say you and your spouse both die in an automobile accident today.
 What happens at the bank?
 Uncle Harry walks into the bank tomorrow, and the conversation with the banker goes something like this:

 Uncle Harry: Hi Mr. Banker.
 John and Mary were killed in an automobile accident last night.